 The heart of every email marketing: the distributon listThis is how you manage to build up a good distributon list and maintain it for as long as possible.

-Surely you already have some e-mail addresses in your distribution list.
-But how do you make it grow?
-Generally speaking, a good e-mail distribution list is part of the basic equipment of every professional marketing campaign.
-This is simply because you can still reach the majority of customers and prospects best by e-mail.
-Once an e-mail system has been implemented, the channel can be operated relatively quickly and easily.
+A good e-mail distribution list is part of the basic equipment of every professional marketing.
+After all, the best way to reach the majority of customers and prospects is still by e-mail.
+Moreover, once an e-mail system has been implemented, the channel can be operated relatively quickly and easily.

 Another advantage is that with professional programs you can work with mailing lists and target groups and thus any selections are possible.
-Of course, there are many other advantages from personalisation and campaign creation to automation.
-In order to really be able to use these, a well-filled e-mail distribution list is necessary.
-In this blog post, we will talk about how you can achieve this as successfully as possible.
+Of course, there are many more advantages, from personalization to campaign creation and automation.
+However, in order to really take advantage of these, you first need an email distribution list that is as well-filled as possible.
+In this blog post, we will look at how you can successfully fill your mailing list.

 Using existing contacts

 It’s not always about making new contacts.
-It is also important to make use of existing potential.
-In the best case, you have already collected customer data, e.g. in a CRM system.
-If not, it is about time to make use of it.
-But you could also include business partners in your mailing list, which often leads to interesting follow-up transactions.
-Even if these contacts do not always fully correspond to your target group, it is good to them remember you occasionally.
-Also use your environment.
-Depending on the product or service, employees, friends and family or other supporters can also be included in the mailing list.
+It’s also about leveraging existing potential.
+In the best case, you have already collected customer data, e.g. in the CRM system.
+If not, it’s high time to make use of it.
+But you could also include business partners in your distribution list; interesting countertrades often arise in this way.
+Even if these contacts don’t always quite correspond to your target group, it’s good to remind yourself of them occasionally.
+Use your environment as well.
+Depending on the product or service, employees, friends and family can also be included in the distribution list, or other supporters.

 Proceed as follows: